August 25 - September 2, 2003

 For an entire week, I was completely captured by the scene, partying full-on everyday from noon 'til sunrise, getting only as much as 3 hours sleep a day, connecting at every corner with the most interesting people who came with open hearts and extended myself where I can be useful.
 The surreal fanfare built-up to full-swing momentum that felt like it could go on indefinitely.
 When I woke up Monday morning and seeing my neighbor gone and seeing some people packing up, it hit me like a ton of bricks.
 The magic would soon be over and we all have to go back into the default world living our Gray Man lives once again.
 I don't know what got over me but I found myself in tears.
 I knew it wouldn't last forever, but leaving left me a sadness I never felt in a very long time.
 I now had to wake up from this intense, mind-blowing and beautiful dream that had a rare chance to actually happen.

-Burning Man gave me a glimpse of what lies beyond the small gray box we call our universe.
-The new horizon is vast and vividly colorful.
+Burning Man gave me a glimpse of a horizon far broader, far more colorful and far more animated than the small gray box we call our reality.
 What can we take from here and give back to the default world?
-I guess it's ourselves with our newfound perspective on how wide we can broaden our personal spectrum.
+I guess it's our illuminated selves and our newfound perspective on how wide we can broaden our personal spectrum.
 Not from black to white with more shades of grey.
 Choose all the colors on the rainbow and everything in between.
 The change that comes from within goes a long way.
 As I resume my daily life in the default world, I remain optimistic about the enduring legacy instilled in me by Burning Man.

 (July 21, 2014) Gigit, reading your post again makes me want to be a Burner.